mertmint/discord-bot-spam/README.md

 # discord-bot-spam
-WARNING this code allows discord bots to send messages WITHOUT breaking any discord rules
+WARNING this code allows discord bots to send messages to server channels WITHOUT breaking any Discord rules